TomyCodes/Computer-Science-Capstone/README.md

 # Computer-Science-Capstone

-Implements a machine learning algorithm to predict housing prices
+My Computer Science Capstone Project implements a machine learning algorithm to predict housing prices using a dataset obtained from Kaggle

+The Capstone Document above goes into the specifics regarding the implementation, development, and purpose of the project